-This course explores health promotion and illness prevention of the childbearing family from women's reproductive life to the prenatal and postnatal periods.
-Concepts and principles of pregnancy, labor and delivery, post- partum, normal newborn growth and development as well as adverse outcomes of pregnancy are presented.
+This course explores health promotion and illness prevention in the childbearing family from women's reproductive life to the prenatal and postnatal periods.
+Concepts and principles of pregnancy, labor, and delivery, post-partum, normal newborn growth and development as well as adverse outcomes of pregnancy are presented.
 The course focuses on nursing care concepts and the practical nurse's role in ensuring a safe, effective, culturally sensitive care environment for the mother, newborn, and their significant others.
-Clinical experience allows the student to practice the role of the Practical Nurse as a member of the interdisciplinary health care team using the nursing process and critical thinking to meet maternal and child health care needs.
+Clinical experience allows the student to practice the role of the Practical Nurse as a member of the interdisciplinary healthcare team using the nursing process and critical thinking to meet maternal and child healthcare needs.
 Clinical practice occurs on campus via virtual simulation.
-Skills performance check-offs are interwoven in the clinical experience.
+Skills performance checkoffs are interwoven in the clinical experience.
 60 hours of instructions.